Revenue Management

 Transparent pricing.
 Predictable monthly fee scoped to your portfolio.
 No hidden charges.
 Setup, software, reporting, strategy calls, all itemized before you sign.

 Month to month.
 No lock-in.
 If we are not delivering results, you should be able to leave.
-The Pacer Promise: cancel in the first six months and we return 50% of fees paid.
 We earn your business every month.

 Full-service scope.
 Dynamic pricing execution, comp monitoring, event calendaring, booking pace analysis, weekly rate reviews, monthly reporting.
 Included.